jkormik/SpaceTelegram/README.md

 In `.env` you may configure:

-* *An endpoint path of downloaded via API pictures.* This value should be assigned to `WHERE_TO_PUT_PICTURES ` in `.env` and looks something like this - 'F:/Barneby/Desktop/images' (string).
+* *A path to downloaded via API pictures.* This value should be assigned to `WHERE_TO_PUT_PICTURES ` in `.env` and looks something like this - 'F:/Barneby/Desktop/images' (string).
 By default pictures are downloaded to the directory where `main.py` file is;
 * *A number of SpaceX launch of chose.* This value should be assigned to `LINK_TO_SPACEX_LAUNCH` in `.env` and looks something like this - `14` (string).
 By default it is 14th launch;
 * *A date on which natural color imagery (EPIC) was made.* This value should be assigned to `DATE_FOR_EPIC` in `.env` and looks something like this - `2018-08-15` (string in given format).
 By default it is 2018-08-15.